Where to See a Different Kind of Star in Beverly Hills

 Nozawa Bar is an intimate 10-seat in the know spot tucked-away behind the high-traffic Sugarfish restaurant on Cañon Drive.
 The locale is just as low-key as their recognition of their MICHELIN star achievements.
 What they prefer to focus on is the menu which changes daily, so there is always something new to discover and keep you guessing and exploring.
 Reoccurring hits include the seasonal fish that rotate throughout the year.
 Here, you want to go with the omakase or ‘trust me’ menu originated by Chef Nozawa who brought on Master Chef Osamu Fujita to serve as Executive Chef for the sublime tasting experience.

-Other Beverly Hills Restaurants Recognized in the MICHELIN Guide
+Other Selected Restaurants in Beverly Hills as Recognized by the MICHELIN Guide

 Wagyu steak from Kyushu Japan in a Richard Meir-designed space, along with art by John Baldessari, is the perfect mix of architectural and culinary excellence under one roof – and that structure happens to be located at the iconic Beverly Wilshire, A Four Seasons Hotel.